Joint Pain During Menopause: Understanding Causes, Hormones, and Practical Relief Strategies

 How Menopause Affects Joint Health

 As oestrogen levels drop, joints may become stiffer, more inflamed, and more prone to pain.
-Some women even experience symptoms similar to early arthritis, though not all joint discomfort during menopause is due to a specific disease.
+Some women even experience symptoms similar to early arthritis.
+However, not all joint discomfort during menopause is due to a specific disease.

 Common Types of Joint Pain in Menopause